rajuchigicherla/Business-Optimization-Root-cause-analysis-project/README.md

 # ATLIQ-Grands-project

 ## Problem
+As part of the codebasics september month resume challenge, I have worked on this analysis project.
  `ATLIQ Grands` owns multiple five-star hotels across India.
 They have been in the `hospitality industry` for the past 20 years.
 Due to strategic moves from other competitors and ineffective decision-making in management,  ATLIQ Grands are `losing its market share and revenue` in the luxury/business hotels category.
 As a strategic move, the managing director of  ATLIQ Grands wanted to incorporate “Business and Data Intelligence” in order to regain their market share and revenue.

  ## Task